MrSevenK/copilot-codespaces-vscode/README.md

   Add your open source license, GitHub uses the MIT license.
 -->

+_GitHub Copilot can help you code by offering autocomplete-style suggestions right in VS Code and Codespaces._
 <!--
   <<< Author notes: Course start >>>
   Include start button, a note about Actions minutes,